jrvieira/graphene/README.md

 -top    limit output to x top values, where x is the number of lines available at the current terminal.
 ```

+-

-Check the examples folder for a positive-skew distribution of a collector's probability in completing a set at random and a crude brute force attempt at the 25 Horses Problem.
+Check the examples folder for a positive-skew distribution of a collector's probability in completing a set at random and a crude brute force attempt at the 25 Horses Problem:

 ```shell
 node examples/collect -amp